KrisK1978/Bonnie-Alba-Motorcycle-Tours-Milestone1-UCFD/TESTING.md

     c)	**Fancybox**

         -	Checked the Fancybox functionality by clicking on the individual images

         -	Testing the images responsiveness by using Developer Tools to check how they respond when using different type of devices

+**5.5 Shop**

+Testing steps:

+    a)	**Card – including product image, name, description & price**

+        -	Developer Tools used to check the responsiveness of the card on different type of devices (Android phone, iPhone, iPad)

+b)	**Buttons – Add to Cart & Remove from Cart**

+        -	Checked the functionality of both buttons using hover (the background and font-colour change on the individual button)

+**5.6 Get in touch - Contact Form**

+Testing steps:

+a)	**Form Group & Form Control**

+        -	Developer Tools used to check the responsiveness of the contact form & address card on different type of devices (Android phone, iPhone, iPad)

+b)	**Send button**

+        -	Checked the functionality of the 'Send' button using hover (the background and font-colour change)